fcboucher/BBMV/Tutorial-BBMV.md

 ```r
 plot.multiple.landscapes.BBMV(models=list(BBM,BBM_x, BBM_x2x, BBM_full),Npts=100,ylim=c(0,0.06))
 ```
 An important measure in the *BBM+V* process is the time it takes for the process to reach stationarity.
 This is quite similar to the measure of the phylogenetic half-life for an OU process and we label it the *characteristic time*.
-Comparing this value to the total tree depth (100 in this example) gives us an idea of how far we are from stationarity.
+Comparing this value to the total tree depth (100 in this example) gives us an idea of how far we are from stationarity:
 ```r
 charac_time(Npts=20,BBM)
 charac_time(Npts=20, BBM_x)